pcdavis/Front-Back-Skeleton/_SNIPPETS/_Front-Back-Skeleton-README.txt

 5. Connect front-end to server and database and test Auth0
 6. Add Router to front end
 7. Add Redux to front end
+8. Use ngrok to enable a public url of your work

 FOLDER STRUCTURE -------------------------------------
 Group files by feature // allows you to use in any app